zacanger/angrplayr/README.md

 programs like CMus and MOC and command-line clients like MPlayer and MPV.
 Most of the time I don't need playlists, streaming, remote control, or other features; I just want to play audio.

+### TODO

+* Fix jumping tracks when changing selection in the middle of playing
+* File browsing above cwd
+* Improve UI:
+  * Fix progress bar jump at beginning of playback
+  * Fix progress bar not showing up depending on size of terminal